We may earn affiliate commissions for the recommended products. Learn more.

 Autofill

-1Password’s autofill feature requires you to first click on the 1Password icon and then the login item before you can sign in.
-If it suggests more than one item, you’ll also need to scroll down and search through the saved credentials.
+Autofill works seamlessly with 1Password’s browser extension, with the prompt popping up when you’re trying to log in.
+When testing 1Password’s desktop app, I found the autofill feature requires you to first click on the 1Password icon and then choose the login item before you can sign in.
+If it suggests more than one item, you also need to scroll down and search through the saved credentials, which can be a bit of a hassle.

 Wrapping up